Golf Backswing: 3 Common Mistakes You Probably Make

 The 3 Most Common Golf Backswing Mistakes

 The golf backswing is one of the most scrutinized aspects of any golfer’s technique, and for good reason.
 A quality golf backswing sets you up for a powerful follow-through . . . and a poor golf backswing can alter your clubface angle, weaken your downstroke, and cause you to slice the ball.
+After all, nobody has a perfect golf swing by starting with a bad backswing.

 I have been teaching the game of golf for over twenty years.
 I’ve worked with beginners all the way up to touring pros.
 Time and again, I’ve seen how a player’s backstroke technique can make or break their scorecard.
 If you find yourself falling behind your buddies when you’re playing a round of golf, odds are pretty good that the problem is in your golf backswing.
 Fortunately, with the right knowledge and the right tools, poor golf backswing technique is easy to correct.